curedao/docs/constitution/6-tokenomics.md

 ---
 description: >-
-  How $dCURES governance tokens, the primary store of value in the CureDAO ecosystem, are created, distributed, and used.
+  How CureDAO governance tokens, the primary store of value in the CureDAO ecosystem, are created, distributed, and used.
 ---